User Reviews Overview

 BitbucketReasons for Switching to GitLab

 I think it is the first candidate for managing the configuration of development assets in internal development (because the use of Git itself is a global standard).
 There was a feature that changed the display of the file icon for each file extension, and it had the advantage that it was possible to reduce the file selection error.
-Also, unlike GitHub, it has not been acquired by Microsoft, so I think it is an advantage that it can be used with confidence in terms of security.- Industry: Financial Services
+Also, unlike GitHub, it has not been acquired by Microsoft, so I think it is an advantage that it can be used with confidence in terms of security.- Industry: Computer Software

 - Company size: 201–500 Employees